danatrace/Dynatrace-AWS-Automation-Use-Cases/README.md

-# Dynatrace Setup Manual

-This manual provides a step-by-step guide to configure Dynatrace with the necessary permissions, user groups, and deployment steps.
+# Dynatrace Automation Automation Use Case setup step by step guide
 ---

 ## Step 1: User Permissions Needed to Run the Setup